sarl/sarl/docs/io.sarl.docs.markdown/src/main/documentation/api/Naming.md

 		[:ShowType:](io.sarl.api.naming.namespace.NamespaceService)

-The functions `findObject` search for an object based on the given name (whatever it is an object of type `SarlName` representing the super-type of all the names, or a string representation of the URI).
+The functions `findObject` search for an object based on the given name (whatever it is an object of type `SarlName` representing the super-type of all the names, an URI, or a string representation of an URI).

 To use this service, you have to get it from the SRE, as illustrated below: